alpheios-project/webextension/README.md

 ## Usage Scenarios

-Webextension uses a tab object to start state of an extension within a certain browser tab or window.
+Webextension uses a tab object to store state of an extension within a certain browser tab or window.
-Because of this, each tab has its own state that is completely isolated.
-All secenarios listed below will describe behavior of webextension within a single tab.
+Because of this, each tab has its own state that is completely isolated from the state of the other tab.

+Below are some scenarios that describe desired behavior of a webextension within a single tab.

 ### Activate for the first time in a tab
-When extension is activated in a tab for the first time, it uses default parameters to set its state.
+When an extension is activated in a tab for the first time, it uses default parameters to set its state.

 ### Activated, navigate to the new page
-When an extension is activated, and user navigate to the other page, the webextension retains its active state.
-All other state parameters (panel state and selected tab) are set to their default values.
+When an extension is activated, and user navigates to the other page, the webextension retains its active state, as well as whether a panel is open or not and what tab is active within a panel.

 ### Activated, navigate to the new page with Alpheios embedded library
-Alpheios embedded library provides its own functionality that conflicts with webextension.
-Because of this, on all pages where embedded library is present and active, webextension will be deactivated.
-Webextension user controls will be updated to reflect the fact that it has been disabled.
+An Alpheios embedded library provides its own functionality that conflicts with webextension.
+Because of this, on all pages where an embedded library is present and active, webextension will be deactivated.
+Webextension UI will be updated to reflect the fact that it has been disabled.

-### Activated, navigate to the new page with Alpheios embedded library, return to the same page
+### Activated, navigate to the new page with Alpheios embedded library, return to the previous page
-Webextension should restore its state to what it was when the page was left.
-If webextension was activated on a page and then disabled after navigating to a page with embedded library, it should restore its active state.
-Its other settings, however, should be set to default values.
-Similar rules apply to a situation when a webextension was deactivated initially.
-After return to a page a webextension state should be "inactive".
+Webextension should restore its state to what it had when the page was left.
+If webextension was activated on a page and then disabled automatically after navigating to a page with embedded library, it should restore its active state.
+Same applies to other settings such as panel open or closed status and active tab name.
+Similar rules apply to scenarios when a webextension was deactivated initially.
+After returning to a previous page a webextension state should be "inactive".

 ### Activated, navigate to the new page, deactivate, navigate back
-In this case an extension should be deactivated on the original page: it wll keep its deactivated state across pages.
+In this case an extension should be deactivated on the initial page: it wll keep its inactive state across pages.

 ### On the same page: activated, deactivated, then activated again
-In this case an extension should should reset its state to default after the second activation: deactivation should always reset a webextension state to default.
+In this case an extension should should reset its state to a default one right before the second activation: deactivation should always reset a webextension state to default.